 · With limited pharmacokinetic data, the concomitant use of dronedarone with rivaroxaban is not recommended

-In summary, this case illustrates the effective and safe concomitant use of dronedarone with the NOAC apixaban in managing AF symptoms of an overweight patient with moderate CAD, left atrial enlargement and left ventricular hypertrophy with preserved systolic function, who did not respond well to sotalol.
+In summary, this case illustrates the effective and safe concomitant use of dronedarone with the NOAC apixaban in managing AF symptoms of an overweight patient with moderate CAD, left atrial enlargement and non-pathological LVH with preserved systolic function, who did not respond well to sotalol.
 In addition, the patient is currently undertaking weight reduction measures, which could help maintain sinus rhythm and improve the efficacy of AF ablation should the patient opt for or require this alternative therapy.